danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 - FWHM (Full Width at Half Maximum)
 - Resolving Power (R = Lambda/DeltaLambda)
 - MUSE LSF
 If fitting a narrow spectral region (<= 1000 A), the choice between constant FWHM, R or MUSE resolution is not critical.
 However, for broader wavelength ranges, selecting the appropriate resolution type is crucial.
-For high-redshift galaxies (z > 0.01), SPAN will automatically correct the spectral resolution to match the rest-frame wavelength range.
+For high-redshift galaxies (z > 0.01), SPAN will automatically correct the spectral resolution FWHM to the rest-frame wavelength range.

 ### Third Section: Template Selection